microsoft/semantic-kernel/samples/apps/copilot-chat-app/importdocument/README.md

 Ingesting documents to the service will make the App even more intelligent by having prior knowledge of very specific contexts that are generally unavailable publicly, such as enterprise data.

-## Requirements to run this app
+## Configure your environment
-1. A registered App in Azure Portal (https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
+1. (Skip if you only need to ingest documents to the global collection) A registered App in Azure Portal (https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app)
    - Select Mobile and desktop applications as platform type, and the Redirect URI will be `http://localhost`
    - Select **`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`** as the supported account